SaiSindhuja197/Azure-Arc-enabled-SQL-Server/03-Single-Pane-of-Glass-Dashboard.md

     ![](media/az-ex3-1.png)

 ## Task 3: Adding Resource Graph Grid Tiles - Server by location Chart

+In this you will add a Resource Graph Grid tile that visualizes the number of servers by their location in a chart format.
+It helps quickly identify the distribution of Azure and Arc-enabled servers across regions on the Azure dashboard.

 1. In Dashboard page, click on **Edit**, under **Tile Gallery** search for **resource graph chart tile (1)**, select **Resource graph chart tile (2)**, click on **Add (3)** then click on **Save (4)**.

    ![](media/Ex2-Task3-Step1.png)